-UK Music is in continuous discussions with Government Ministers and officials about the impact of COVID-19 on the music industry.
-This webpage is not legal advice.
+UK Music is in continuous discussions with Government about the impact of COVID-19 on the music industry.
+Please note the information on this page should not be considered legal advice.

-The implementation of public health measures to control the spread of COVID-19 is a devolved matter, therefore while the UK Government makes the rules for England, in Wales, Scotland and Northern Ireland their own Governments have the power to make and enforce their own rules.
+The implementation of public health measures to control the spread of COVID-19 is a devolved matter, therefore while the UK Government makes the rules for England.
+Wales, Scotland and Northern Ireland have their own Governments who have the power to make and enforce their own rules.
 You can find pages with the full relevant guidance below:

 It is important to remember that the closer you are to someone, the greater the risk of infection, wearing masks or face coverings will reduce the risk of transmission, meeting outside also reduces risk, as does good ventilation.

 This guidance is continually changing therefore we would advise that you check the website of your relevant Government.
 Workplaces should have plans in place to prevent the spread of COVID-19.

 The travel restrictions for international travellers arriving in England, Nothern Ireland, Scotland and Wales can be found below we would advise you to carefully go through the below guidance prior to travel.

 For more information on the advice and all of the avenues of help for musicians, please find Help Musicians’ Coronavirus Advice for Musicians website here.

 their Health and Wellbeing team can be reached email@example.com, telephone: 0207 239 9103.
 They cannot provide direct replacement of lost earnings, National Insurance or Income, Inheritance or Capital Gains Tax Bills or Legal Advice.
 For immediate Mental Health Support you can contact their team on MMM@helpmusicians.org.uk or 0808 802 8008.
 Read more here.

 If you are a Musician Union (MU) member and you are concerned you can contact your MU regional office for further advice, this can be found here.